Rock Star Ate My Hamster

 Rock Star Ate My Hamster is a management strategy computer game developed by Codemasters in 1988 and originally released on their full-price Gold label for the Amstrad CPC, ZX Spectrum, Commodore 64, Amiga and Atari ST. The game was written by Colin Jones, later to become known as author/publisher Colin Bradshaw-Jones.

 The name of the game was inspired by a 1986 Sun newspaper headline - 'Freddie Starr ate my hamster'.

 Synopsis

 Desperate to get out of the circus theatrics business, Cecil Pitt and his sidekick, Clive, turn to the world of Rock music Management with the help of a £50,000 inheritance.

 Objective

 To win the game, one must select a band, record an album and earn 4 gold discs within the space of a year.
 If the player fails to meet this target, goes bankrupt or has no musicians left, the game is over.

 Gameplay

 The game is almost entirely menu-driven with options that allow the player to decide what the band does next.

-The player's first task as manager is to pick musicians for the band (see below), and then decide whether they should buy them brand-new equipment, second-hand equipment or get some dodgy gear off the back of a lorry.
+The player's first task as manager is to pick musicians for the band, and then decide whether they should buy them brand-new equipment, second-hand equipment or get some dodgy gear off the back of a lorry.

 Once in the main game, the options presented are as follows: